Pulsed homodyne Gaussian quantum tomography with low detection efficiency: Homodyne detection in the pulsed regime: multimode treatment

-\textbf{BHD theoretical treatment in the pulsed regime}.
-BHD in a pulsed regime requires a formal generalization of its theoretical description with respect to the one-mode regime; indeed, the \emph{LO} and the \emph{signal} at the beam splitter are not monochromatic.
-Classically, the electric field of a pulsed laser beam is in a mode-locked superposition of amplitudes:
+Homodyne detection in a pulsed regime requires a formal generalization of its theoretical description with respect to the one-mode regime; indeed, the \emph{LO} and the \emph{signal} at the beam splitter are not monochromatic.
+Classically, the electric field of a pulsed laser beam can be represented as a mode-locked superposition of amplitudes: